tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/spin-boson.rst

     from qclab.dynamics import serial_driver

-Next, we will set up the Simulation object and equip it with the model and algorithm objects:
+Next, we will set up the Simulation object and equip it with the Model and Algorithm objects:

 .. code-block:: python

     # Initialize the Simulation object.
     sim = Simulation()
-    # Equip it with a spin-boson model object.
+    # Equip it with a spin-boson Model object.
     sim.model = SpinBoson()
     # Attach the mean-field algorithm.
     sim.algorithm = MeanField()